Compuware Strobe Measurement

 • BMC AMI Common Configuration plugin

-• An installation of BMC AMI Common Enterprise Services with Strobe installed.
+• An installation of BMC AMI Common Enterprise Services (CES) with Strobe installed.

-Install the BMC AMI Strobe Measurement Task according to the Jenkins instructions for installing plugins.
+Install the BMC AMI Strobe Measurement Task plugin as per Jenkins instructions for installing plugins.
 Dependent plugins will automatically be installed.
-(You will still need to separately install Common Enterprise Services)
+You will need to separately install BMC AMI Common Enterprise Services (CES).

 Configuration

 a.
-Navigate to the Host Connections page and define your host connection that's connected to your Strobe installation.
+Navigate to the Host Connections page and define the host connection that is connected to your Strobe installation.

 b.
-Navigate to the Security page and define a Personal Access Token for the above host connection.
+Navigate to the Security page and define a Personal Access Token for this host connection.

-Note: Sometimes Strobe on the mainframe can have difficulty determining the correct host of CES, so you may need to set the "ces.host.address" property in ces.properties located at data/ces/config in the CES installation directory. e.g. ces.host.address=127.0.0.1 or ces.host.address=localhost
+Note: Strobe on the mainframe can have difficulty determining the correct CES host.
+So you might need to set the ces.host.address property to the CES host location in ces.properties located at data/ces/config in the CES installation directory.
+For example, ces.host.address=127.0.0.1 or ces.host.address=localhost

-- Make sure the description field matches the description in CES.
+- Make sure that description field matches the description in CES.

 - Add the CES URL in the format scheme://host:port e.g. https://myHost:48226

-3. In the Jenkins system, you should define the personal access token from step 1 as secret text in Credentials.
-Refer to the Jenkins documentation for the Credentials Plugin.
+3. In the Jenkins system, define the Personal Access Token from step 1 as secret text in the Credentials plugin.
+For more information, see the Jenkins documentation for Credentials Plugin.

 Executing a Measurement

-1. On the project Configuration page, in the Build section click Add build step button and select BMC AMI Strobe Measurement Task.
+1. In your Jenkins Project, go to the Configure > Build Steps section, click Add build step and select BMC AMI Strobe Measurement Task.

-2. Here select your host connection and token you previously defined above.
-You can configure both from this screen too.
+2. In BMC AMI Strobe Measurement Task pane, select your host connection and the personal access token that you previously defined.
+You can also configure both from this screen.

 3. Fill out the rest of the form as desired.
-See the help on the right of each individual field if you have any questions.
+Refer to the help next to each field if you have any questions.

 4. Click Save.